 Your Relationship.
 Your Terms.

-You can take responsibility for your financial health through a written financial agreement with your partner.
+We recommend that you take responsibility for your financial health through a written financial agreement with your partner.
 This agreement is called a Cohabitation Agreement or a Marriage Agreement in Canada, depending on whether you have plans to marry.
-It's the same as what is commonly known as a 'prenup' or 'prenuptial agreement', which is the American term.
+This document will be tailored to your needs to ensure that you properly look after yourselves, your families, and each other.

 An agreement usually addresses how you will handle your finances during your relationship, and what will happen in the event of a separation or death.
 Rest assured that the agreement will be tailored to your exact needs and wishes.

 I'm Christina Vinters, a nationally designated Chartered Mediator, (Non-Practicing) Lawyer, Author, and Host of the Divorce Well Podcast.